onsomlem/onsomlem/README.md

 Hi there!
 I'm Weli, a passionate learner with a love for coding and open-source projects.

+- 🔭 I’m currently working on:
+   - my own Overlay network implementation like TOR
+   - An HWID Spoofer
+   - Something i call, "Adaptive Interface Learner".
+Which enables you to run a local AI model that will start to screw around on your local machine and you can watch it learn!
+(For Mac Right Now)
+- 🌱 I’m currently learning:
-- 🔭 I’m currently working on learning ML & Data Science
+   - ML & Data Science
+   - C++ for windows app development

 ## Skills
 - **Languages**: JavaScript (AP comp sci), learning Python